Blood Relations: Menstruation and the Origins of Culture: The Dragon motif in ritual and mythology

 Whereas most Western anthropologists dismiss such stories as fanciful, Knight believes that they can tell us a great deal.
 For example, they help explain why Aboriginal men traditionally considered it so important to shed their own blood together during their initiation ceremonies.
 Knight believes that there may be some truth in the idea that initiation was originally a joyful celebration of a girl's first menstrual onset, and that when male initiations assumed greater prominence they were initially inspired by and modeled on that women-led menstrual precedent.

 This would solve many puzzles, including the Snake or Dragon's legendary demand for a regular supply of maidens.
-The truth is that for a girl to be initiated, she had to bleed with other women and become engulfed in the combined flow – 'swallowed alive by a Dragon' – just as boys during their own initiation ceremonies were required to bleed together in order to become 'swallowed alive'.
+The truth (according to Knight) is that for a girl to be initiated, she had to bleed with other women and become engulfed in the combined flow – 'swallowed alive by a Dragon' – just as boys undergoing initiation had to bleed together and be 'swallowed alive' before being reborn.

-Knight's interpretation is that when initiated men came to establish their dominance over the female sex, they set about usurping women's former power, justifying their dominance by claiming that they, too, could synchronously menstruate and give birth.
+Knight's interpretation is that when initiated males came to establish their dominance over the female sex, they set about usurping women's former power, justifying their dominance by claiming that they, too, could synchronously menstruate and give birth.
 Hence when men began monopolizing ritual power in the name of the Rainbow Serpent, they were striving to turn women's mythic former sovereignty against living women and girls themselves.
 In China and the East, the Emperor's sovereignty was traditionally personified as a Dragon in much the same way, suggesting that no ruler could exercise legitimate sovereignty without doing so in the Dragon's name.

 Knight argues that if we are aware of such historical and ethnographic details, we are much more likely to comprehend the ultimate origins and world-wide significance of the Dragon.
 It is, he suggests, an image of the heavenly intimacy, solidarity and sense of communion out of which religious awareness first emerged.
 It is certainly not a representation of any physical or biological thing.
 Rather, according to Knight, it represents mothers and daughters, sisters and brothers acting together in solidarity during rituals that were designed to encourage women's menstrual cycles to beat in synchrony with wider periodicities governed by moon, season and tides.
-If western patriarchy's heroes had to confront and defeat a Dragon who desired menstruating maidens, it was because these dominant males recognized their adversary as a many-headed democratic threat to their power.
+If male heroes had to confront and defeat a Dragon who desired menstruating maidens, it was because these dominant males recognized their adversary as a many-headed counter-dominant threat to their power.